John Ruskin: Art and design criticism

 For Ruskin, the Gothic style in architecture embodied the same moral truths he sought to promote in the visual arts.
 It expressed the 'meaning' of architecture—as a combination of the values of strength, solidity and aspiration—all written, as it were, in stone.
 For Ruskin, creating true Gothic architecture involved the whole community, and expressed the full range of human emotions, from the sublime effects of soaring spires to the comically ridiculous carved grotesques and gargoyles.
 Even its crude and "savage" aspects were proof of "the liberty of every workman who struck the stone; a freedom of thought, and rank in scale of being, such as no laws, no charters, no charities can secure."
 Classical architecture, in contrast, expressed a morally vacuous and repressive standardisation.
 Ruskin associated Classical values with modern developments, in particular with the demoralising consequences of the Industrial Revolution, resulting in buildings such as The Crystal Palace, which he criticised.
 Although Ruskin wrote about architecture in many works over the course of his career, his much-anthologised essay "The Nature of Gothic" from the second volume of The Stones of Venice (1853) is widely considered to be one of his most important and evocative discussions of his central argument.

 Ruskin's theories indirectly encouraged a revival of Gothic styles, but Ruskin himself was often dissatisfied with the results.
 He objected that forms of mass-produced faux Gothic did not exemplify his principles, but showed disregard for the true meaning of the style.
 Even the Oxford University Museum of Natural History, a building designed with Ruskin's collaboration, met with his disapproval.
 The O'Shea brothers, freehand stone carvers chosen to revive the creative "freedom of thought" of Gothic craftsmen, disappointed him by their lack of reverence for the task.

 Ruskin's distaste for oppressive standardisation led to later works in which he attacked laissez-faire capitalism, which he thought was at its root.
 His ideas provided inspiration for the Arts and Crafts Movement, the founders of the National Trust, the National Art Collections Fund, and the Society for the Protection of Ancient Buildings.

 John Ruskin's Study of Gneiss Rock, Glenfinlas, 1853.
-Pen and ink and wash with Chinese ink on paper, Ashmolean Museum, Oxford, England.
+Pen, ink and wash with Chinese ink on paper, Ashmolean Museum, Oxford, England.